 We sort several tons of packages, even the lightest loads are around seven or eight kilograms.
 Every day I cover more than 40 kilometres and climb over 46 flights of stairs, and all the time my phone must be on 24 hours a day.
 I need to pay for all my calls myself.
 My average monthly wage is around 3,400 yuan.

+In addition, China’s labour market has long struggled to provide employers with the well-trained and competent workers they need to make their businesses grow.
+The mismatch between the needs of job seekers and employers has been highlighted on numerous occasions over the last few years, especially whenever new college graduates enter the job market.
+About 8.7 million graduates entered the job market in 2020, most of whom will have little chance of finding a suitable job.
 China’s academic, examination-orientated college system routinely fails to prepare students for the demands of the employment market.
 Vocational schools have likewise long been criticized for not producing the skilled or semi-skilled workers businesses need.
-However attempts by the government to make the system more effective by promoting privatization and encouraging greater corporate involvement have yet to yield any positive results.
+However, attempts by the government to make the system more effective by promoting privatization and encouraging greater corporate involvement have yet to yield any positive results.

-Another major problem is the fact that many businesses are reluctant to invest any time or resources in training; rather they expect new staff to have all the skills they need to perform their jobs straight away.
+Another major problem is the fact that many businesses are reluctant to invest any time or resources in training; rather, they expect new staff to have all the skills they need to perform their jobs straight away.
 The view of many business owners is that providing training to their own staff will only encourage them to look for a better paying job elsewhere.
 This short-sighted view will have to change if China is to bridge the skills gap that is stalling the transition from a low-wage to a skills-based economy.

-Chinese government officials are well aware of this chronic issue, admitting that the “deep rooted conflict” in the construction sector remains unresolved and acknowledging moreover that the problem is spreading to other industries.
+Chinese government officials are well aware of this chronic issue, admitting that the “deep rooted conflict” in the construction sector remains unresolved and acknowledging, moreover, that the problem is spreading to other industries.
 In a People’s Daily report in January 2017, a Ministry of Human Resources and Social Security (MOHRSS) official noted that:

-On the one hand, the legacy issues plaguing the construction and manufacturing sectors haven’t been rooted out and disputes over wage arrears keep occurring at high intensities, on the other hand new economic sectors like e-commerce are following the same path.
+"On the one hand, the legacy issues plaguing the construction and manufacturing sectors haven’t been rooted out and disputes over wage arrears keep occurring at high intensities.
+On the other hand, new economic sectors like e-commerce are following the same path."

 The official blamed market uncertainties, rapid expansion and consolidation, and the growth of precarious work for aggravating the situation in the new economy.

-Monthly minimum wage rates in selected cities 2010-2017
+Monthly minimum wage rates in selected cities 2010-2020

-Source: China Statistical Yearbook 2015, 2017
+Source: China Statistical Yearbook 2015, 2020.

 The Chinese government has made the alleviation of poverty, fairer income distribution and the expansion of the middle class a high priority.
-General Secretary Xi Jinping stated in his address the 19th Party Congress in Beijing that:
+In 2017, General Secretary Xi Jinping stated in his address the 19th Party Congress in Beijing that: